rinormaloku/CsvUploader/README.md

 ## Info

 This project enables file upload and Azure Active Directory Authentication.
-If you didn't turn MFA for the specified user then he can login without Multi-Factor Authentication.
+If you didn't enable MFA for the specified user then he can login without Multi-Factor Authentication.

-## Enable Multi-Factor Authentivation
+## Enable Multi-Factor Authentication
 1. Navigate to Azure Active Directory > Providers, add a new provider.
 2. Go back to Azure Active Directory, and navigate to All Users > Multi-Factor Authentication.
 3. Select the users you want to turn MFA on for.